mmckechney/SqlBuildManager/scripts/templates/README_template_scripts.md

 ### create_batch_settingsfiles_fromprefix.ps1

-Creates 4 Azure batch `settings-*.json` files that include the secrets and values for the Azure resources created in the target resource group with the target name prefix.
+Creates 6 Azure batch `settings-*.json` files that include the secrets and values for the Azure resources created in the target resource group with the target name prefix.
 To specify your own resource names, use `create_batch_settingsfiles.ps1`

 ----
 ### create_database_firewall_rule.ps1

 By default, creates firewall rules for the Azure SQL databases created in the target resource group that match the current machine public IP address.
-Can also be used to create a rule for a specific IP address by adding the `-ipAddress` parameter
+Can also be used to create a rule for a specific IP address by adding the `-ipAddress` parameter.
+This is useful when running integration tests from your local machine.

 ----